superpowers04/Super-Engine/example_mods/readme.txt

 This was last updated as of 0.11.0.

+This file might look weird inside of Notepad, I highly recommend using Notepad++, SublimeText or VSCode for editing and reading text files

 FOLDERS AND WHAT THEY MEAN:
  - charts | Where charts will go.
 You can just put the json files, inst and voices in a folder and Super Engine will automatically read them
  - characters | Where custom characters go
  - noteassets | You can put a png and xml from note skins here
  - weeks | Where weeks go, eventually there should be documentation on how to make them at https://github.com/superpowers04/Super-Engine/wiki
- - packs | You can make folders and then put charts and characters inside of them to organise your charts and characters.
+ - packs | You can make folders and then put charts and characters inside of them to organise your charts, characters and add pack specific scripts without having 20 copies of the same script.
 While this isn't required, it might make your mods folder less of a mess
  - scripts | Global scripts that you can use to do things like adding new features and such, scripts can contain options and such.
     Look at https://cdn.discordapp.com/attachments/908215636352716831/916629405147742228/Arrow_Options.zip for an example
     You can find a wiki here: https://github.com/superpowers04/Super-Engine/wiki/Character-and-Chart-scripts